Downtown Fort Worth, Texas

 Abdominal wall reconstruction patient

 Have you been a patient?
-Call our office — we'd be glad to hear about your experience and feature it here (with your permission).
+Call our office.
+We'd be glad to hear about your experience and feature it here (with your permission).

 Outside the operating room